greenthegarden/homelab/README.md

 - <img src="https://cdn.jsdelivr.net/gh/homarr-labs/dashboard-icons/svg/traefik-proxy.svg" height="25" width="auto" alt="Traefik"> [Traefik] - An open source application proxy. <!-- markdownlint-disable MD033 --> <!-- markdownlint-disable MD013 -->
 - <img src="https://cdn.jsdelivr.net/gh/homarr-labs/dashboard-icons/svg/wazuh.svg" height="25" width="auto" alt="Wazuh"> [Wazuh Agent][wazuhagent] - Wazuh agent for endpoints. <!-- markdownlint-disable MD033 --> <!-- markdownlint-disable MD013 -->

-### Monitoring
+### Monitoring and Alerting

-Monitoring is a key requirement to aid in maintaining a reliable system.
+Monitoring is a key aspect of the Homelab I wanted to work on.

+#### Monitoring Tools

 A number of different tools are utilised to support monitoring.

-- Portainer
+- Portainer, which provides a frontend to Docker to:

-  - Used to check configuration and state of containers.
+  - check the configuration and state of deployed containers.

-  - Assist with the cleanup Docker artifacts (images, volumes) which are no longer being utilised.
+  - cleanup artifacts (images, volumes) which are no longer being utilised.

-  - Good for checking logs of individual containers.
+  - check logs of individual containers.

-- Dozzle:

-  - Provides a quick overview of systems.
+- Dozzle, which provides a frontend to Docker hosts to:

+  - visualise the state of multiple hosts.

-  - Useful to check logs from multiple containers running on a host.
+  - check logs from multiple containers running on a host.

+- Uptime Kuma, which provides a frontend to:

+  - configure and monitor probes into different resource types, include host systems, Docker containers, and MQTT clients.

+#### Monitoring System

-In terms of an overall system dashboard, [Home Assistant][home-assistant] is utilised, supported by the following integrations:
+In terms of an overall monitoring and alerting system, [Home Assistant][home-assistant] is utilised, supported by the following integration, which provide sensors to ingest data from various services and enable controlling of services:

-- [AdGuard Home][adguardhome-integration]: allows control and monitor your AdGuard Home instance in Home Assistant

-- [Nextcloud][nextcloud-integration]: provides sensors and binary sensors for most of the data points that the built-in [Nextcloud serverinfo][nextcloud-serverinfo] app provides.

-- [Proxmox][proxmox-custom-integration]: allows various data and controls from a Proxmox instance to be as sensors and controls.

-- [TrueNAS][truenas-integration]: allows monitoring and controlling TrueNAS systems

-- [UniFi Network][unifi-network-integration]: Monitor and control Unifi gateway, switches and access points.
+- [AdGuard Home][adguardhome-integration]

+- [Nextcloud][nextcloud-integration]

+- [Proxmox][proxmox-custom-integration]

+- [TrueNAS][truenas-integration]

+- [UniFi Network][unifi-network-integration]

-- [Uptime Kuma][uptime-kuma-integration]: exposes UptimeKuma monitors in Home Assistant
+- [Uptime Kuma][uptime-kuma-integration]

-Using Home Assistant has a number of advantages:
+Using Home Assistant has a number of advantages in my case:

-- Provides ability to manually monitor and control systems.
+- Provides an ability to manually monitor and control systems.

 - Supports automating controls and alerts for systems.